Program Requirements and Opportunities

 Any student whose grade point average in the major at the end of their senior year is 3.8 or higher qualifies for departmental honors.
 Students who have completed a thesis and whose major grade point average at the end of the senior year is 3.6 or higher, but not 3.8, are eligible to be discussed as candidates for departmental honors.
 A student in this range of eligibility must be sponsored by at least one faculty member with whom she has done coursework, and at least one other faculty member must read some of the student's advanced work and agree on the excellence of the work in order for departmental honors to be awarded.
 If there is a sharp difference of opinion, additional readers will serve as needed.

-Students majoring in German are encouraged to spend some time in German-speaking countries over the course of their undergraduate studies.
+Students majoring or minoring in German are encouraged to spend time in German-speaking countries over the course of their studies.
 Short-term and long-term opportunities include:

-• semester and year-long study abroad programs including the Junior Year Abroad in Munich or IES Programs in Berlin and Freiburg
+- select semester and year-long study abroad programs including the Junior Year Abroad in Munich or IES Programs in Berlin, Freiburg, and Vienna

 flowers